R1EHB/R-MD-LaTeX/CompilerChecks/TeX-compiler-check.md

 # Simple tests to make sure your Rnw and Rmd compilers work

-Follow these instructions to check that your computer has everything you need to compile LaTeX, Markdown, Rnw and Rmd files for the workshop.
+Follow these instructions to check that your computer has everything you need to compile LaTeX, Markdown, Rnw and Rmd files on your own.

 ## R-LaTeX test

-This test will check for both the proper installation of both MikTeX and the `knitr` R package.
+This test will check for both the proper installation of both your TeX distribution (MikTeX if Windows OS, MacTeX if Mac OS X, TeX Live if Linux/UNIX) and the `knitr` R package.
 If you are comfortable using RStudio, follow the RStudio instructions.

 1. Make sure you have already installed the package `knitr` in R.
 1. Start up RStudio.